 Cyclic Helicopter Controls are somewhat difficult to understand.
-If we look at the rotor blade one step at a time during a rotational cycle, helicopter control will make much more sense.
+If we look at the rotor blade one step at a time during a rotational cycle, helicopter-control will make much more sense.

-Besides Lift, our RC Helicopter Rotor blades also produce thrust.
+Besides lift, our RC Helicopter rotor blades also produce thrust.
 This is what allows our helicopter to fly forwards, backwards, sideways, or any combination of those.

 This is where an airplane wing and helicopter rotor blade take on different characteristics.
 The rotor is spinning just like a propeller and therefore not only produces lift it also produces thrust.

 If you think of a rotor as a propeller, it is really easy to understand how a helicopter can fly in all directions.
-OK, let’s take that complicated rotor system off our RC helicopter and replace it with a simple propeller.
+Okay, let’s take that complicated rotor system off our RC helicopter and replace it with a simple propeller.
 This propeller is on the top of our helicopter exactly horizontal to the ground so the thrust is pulling the heli straight up.